funkypozzy/firmware/README.md

 Open camera's web interface on port 85 (http://<camera_ip>:85/).
 You will be asked to set up your own password.

 ## How to update the customized firmware (via wifi)
-Assuming the IP camera is already connected to your wifi network, you don't need UART and ethernet cable to update the firmware.
+Assuming the IP camera is already connected to your wifi network, you don't need UART and Ethernet cable to update the firmware.
 On Ubuntu, use "scp" command to copy the two files (rootfs and uImage) to your camera /tmp folder (/tmp folder is a temporary storage, as big as your camera free RAM):

 ~~~